moeamaya/moeamaya.github.com/_posts/2013-02-07-proactive-apathy.md

 <div class="post-content">
 <div class="rating"><span>CRAFT</span>8 / 10</div>
-Recommended to me by [Dixon](http://www.amdixon.com) Poured into a pint tumbler glass.
+Recommended to me by <a href="www.amdixon.com">Dixon</a>.
+Poured into a pint tumbler glass.
 Small head and clear with a honey hue.
 The aroma hints at citrus with a wheat baseline.
 Upon taste, the grapefruit comes forward and one can feel the hops emerge.
 Tastes similar to an IPA.
 Not my favorite beer, but also not bad for a Dixon recommendation.

 <div class="rating"><span>CRITIQUE</span>9 / 10</div>